 Let k = t - 1.
 From the induction hypothesis, the execution among the k parties creates k partitions.
-Then let another party (say l) join the k-parties and i be any party among the k-parties or k partitions.
+Then let another party (say l) join the k parties and i be any party among the k parties or k partitions.
 Leave i out and execute the protocol among the remaining k - 1 parties plus l.
 Then we have a new set of k partitions.

-Considering i with the other parties, if the protocol is executed between i and any one of the parties whose dataset range not overlapping that of i, the protocol does nothing.
-Let p be the number of parties whose dataset ranges overlapping that of i.
+Considering i with the other parties, if the protocol is executed between i and any one of the parties whose data set range does not overlap that of i, the protocol does nothing.
+Let p be the number of parties whose data set ranges do overlap that of i.